Skip to main content

 property is_host

-Whether or not tensor is host-resident.
-Returns false for GPU tensors, true for CPU tensors.
+Whether or not buffer is host-resident.
+Returns false for GPU buffers, true for CPU buffers.

 from max import driver